 Banff Ice Walks

-Grotto Canyon gives you a second icewalk option.
-Our guides will lead you along a frozen creekbed to spots where you can see ancient native pictographs.
+Grotto Canyon gives you a second ice walk option where our guides will lead you along a frozen creekbed to see ancient native pictographs.

 - Choose between three unique ice walk tours in and around Banff

 - Walk along steel catwalks through the Johnson Canyon and discover a glittering gorge of spectacular frozen waterfalls